Juho9/CitybikeApp/README.md

-# CityBike-App
+# Helsinki City Bike App
 ### Expo
-Link to Expo:
+Link to Expo (not up to date):

 https://expo.dev/accounts/juho9/projects/CityBike-App

-## Info about project
+## Project overview
-React-Native TypeScript app published in Expo Go.
-Uses Routing API provided by Digitransit to get data about citybike stations in Pääkaupunkiseutu.
+This is a **React Native TypeScript app** created for a mobile development course.
+The app leverages the **Routing API** provided by Digitransit to display detailed information about city bike stations in the Helsinki metropolitan area.

+Users can view bike station data, including their location, current status, available bikes, and free spaces, in both map and list views.
+The app also integrates the user's current location to display nearby bike stations.

+---

 ## Used technologies
-### Routing Api
+### **Routing API**
-Routing Api provides information about bikerentalstations using GraphQL.
-In app, Api return data about all available bikestations and their bikes and locations, aswell as data about closest stations to users device.
+The app uses the **Digitransit Routing API** to fetch city bike station data via **GraphQL**.
+It provides:
+- Station names and locations.
+- Current status, including the number of available bikes and free spaces.

-### Locations
+### **Expo Location**
-Devices location data is collected using Expo Location-package.
-It allows app to read geolocation information from the device.
+The app utilizes the **Expo Location package** to access the user's geolocation data.
+This enables the app to:
+- Determine the user's current location.
+- Display the closest bike stations in both map and list views.

-### React-Native-Maps
+### **React Native Maps**
-Maps is used to show different bikestations in map-component.
-Used components from react-native-maps are MapView, Marker and Callout.
+**React Native Maps** is used to create the map view for the app.
+Key components include:
+- `MapView`: Displays the map.
+- `Marker`: Pinpoints the locations of bike stations.
+- `Callout`: Provides detailed information about each station when a marker is tapped.

-### React Navigation
+### **React Navigation**
-React navigation and material-bottom-tabs is used for navigation from screen to one other.
+The app uses **React Navigation** and **Material Bottom Tabs** for smooth screen transitions and navigation.

+---